angelalita77/SBA318-Express-Server-Application/README.md

 [x] Create and use error-handling middleware.

 [x] Use at least three different data categories (e.g., users, posts, or comments).
-    In this case (character, show, quote, img)
+    In this case (characters, shows, quotes)

 [x] Utilize reasonable data structuring practices.

-[ ] Create GET routes for all data that should be exposed to the client.
+[x] Create GET routes for all data that should be exposed to the client.

 [x] Create POST routes for data, as appropriate.
 At least one data category should allow for client creation via a POST request.

-[ ] Create PATCH or PUT routes for data, as appropriate.
+[x] Create PATCH or PUT routes for data, as appropriate.
 At least one data category should allow for client manipulation via a PATCH or PUT request.

 [x] Create DELETE routes for data, as appropriate.
 At least one data category should allow for client deletion via a DELETE request.